ayushroychowdhury/LonghornNetwork/README.md

   - **Same Age**: Add 2 if they are the same age.

 - **Details**:
-  - This method will be implemented in the `UniversityStudent` class as an override of the abstract method in `Student`.
+  - This method will be implemented in the `program.UniversityStudent` class as an override of the abstract method in `program.Student`.
   - Ensure the method accurately accounts for all the above factors to return the correct connection strength.

 - **Edge Cases**: